elena5875/project5_cherryleaves/README.md

 ## Unfixed Bugs
-       I tried to create another machine learning for the ML app wherein the ML app can also detect if the image is a leaf or not.
+       1.I tried to create another machine learning for the ML app wherein the ML app can also detect if the image is a leaf or not.
 But has been unsuccessful.

-       Deploying the ML app to heroku.
+       2.Deploying the ML app to heroku.
 For days I have been trying to deploy my ML app in Heroku and it seems to sometimes work sometimes not.

+       3.For Some reason when I run my ML app locally everything works fine but if I run my app in Heroku.
+Heroku has decided that SavedModel file does not exist at: jupyter_notebooks/outputs/v1/cherry_leaves_model.keras/{saved_model.pbtxt|saved_model.pb}.
+I tried everything however nothing is working until the deadline.

 ## Deployment